amunategui/amunategui.github.io/_posts/2014-12-27-supervised-summarizer.md

 ## 3        1         0             0        0
 ```
 <BR><BR>
-Calling the ``summary`` function or the <a href='https://stat.ethz.ch/R-manual/R-devel/library/utils/html/str.html' target='_blank'>str</a> function on an entire data frame is a great way of getting aquainted with it:
+Calling the ``summary`` function or the <a href='https://stat.ethz.ch/R-manual/R-devel/library/utils/html/str.html' target='_blank'>str</a> function on an entire data frame is a great way of getting acquainted with it:

 ```r